Suanggi: Suanggi and the Tobelo events

-Following the 1999–2000 sectarian conflict that took place in Tobelo, a town and a district in the island of Halmahera, a malevolent female spirit that appeared later in that area was named Suanggi.
+Following the 1999–2000 sectarian conflict that took place in Tobelo, a town and a district in the island of Halmahera, a malevolent female spirit that was rumored to have appeared later in that area was named Suanggi.

 The spirit manifested itself in February 2004 in the form of a young woman, haunting the Tobelo area for about two months.
 It was an allegedly unconventional form of Suanggi that was identified with O Tokata, a local malevolent spirit.

 Suanggi appeared as a beautiful woman that enticed young men, particularly teachers.
 When the man agreed to have sex with her she would attack him and devour his genitals.
-The presence of the spirit created an atmosphere of fear not only in Tobelo but in other places of North Maluku as well.
+The presence of the spirit created an atmosphere of fear not only in Tobelo but at other places of North Maluku as well.
 Villagers, particularly the children, were forbidden to go outside their homes in the night.

 It was claimed that this Suanggi was the vengeful ghost of a Muslim girl seeking retribution against her attackers.
 The young woman had been the daughter of a Tobelo village leader and she had been raped and brutally murdered by a group of young men during the 1999–2000 riots in the town.
 After her death her whereabouts were unknown, but six months later the location of her body lying in a ravine was revealed to a diviner in a dream.
 When her mortal remains were found in that location, a formal burial ceremony was performed.
 It was believed that the spirit of this girl had assumed a revengeful form motivated by trauma.

 Later in 2004, during the first national election in Eastern Indonesia, a local Christian farmer heard the loud wailing cries of a woman near his plantation.
 He claimed that they came from the bloodthirsty spirit Suanggi "as if she was crying into a megaphone", similar to the loud speakers widely used in Tobelo during the election campaign.
 The place where the cries were heard was the precise location where large massacres had taken place during the 1999–2000 riots between the Christians and the Muslims in which more than 800 people were killed.